oist/NEXTNet/README.md

 # Synopsis

-To download and install the *NEXT-NET* command-line interface do
+To download and install a prebuilt binary of the *NEXT-NET* command-line interface for Linux on x86_64, click *Releases* on the right-hand side, select the latest release, download `NEXTNet-v<VERSION>-x86_64.tar.gz`, and decompress.
+This should yield a binary called `nextnet`.

+Alternatively, download and build the *NEXT-NET* command-line interface.
+Assuming *git*, *cmake* and *Boost* are installed, do
 ```
 git clone --recurse-submodules https://github.com/oist/NEXTNet.git
 cd NEXTNet